tock/tock-www/_posts/2018-05-07-mmio-registers.md

 ---
 title: Memory-Mapped Registers in Tock
 authors: brghena
 ---

 1. TOC
 {:toc}

-In all modern microcontrollers, [memory-mapped I/O](https://en.wikipedia.org/wiki/Memory-mapped_I/O) interfaces are used to control special-purpose peripherals such as external interfaces (e.g. UART or ADC) as well as internal features (e.g. timers or power states).
+Microcontrollers typically use [memory-mapped I/O](https://en.wikipedia.org/wiki/Memory-mapped_I/O) interfaces to control hardware peripherals such as external interfaces (e.g. UART or ADC) as well as internal features (e.g. timers or power states).
 Each memory address for interacting with a specific peripheral is known as a *register*.
-With each register are a number of *fields*, which are a set of one or more bits which can be read to indicate or written to activate one logical ability in the peripheral.
+Each register has a number of *fields*: a set of one or more bits that can be read to indicate or written to activate one logical ability in the peripheral.
 Driver code uses these memory-mapped registers and fields to interact with the peripheral, while providing a higher-level interface to the rest of the system.

 Mistakes in memory maps are a real concern in embedded software.
-Mistakenly writing to an unintended bit could, in the best case, fail to have to expected effect.
-In the worst case, it can have an entirely unexpected effect in the low-level hardware.
+Mistakenly writing to an unintended bit could, in the best case, fail to have to the expected effect.
+In worse case, it can have an entirely unexpected effect in the low-level hardware.
 For instance, in the SAM4L UART control register, the bit adjacent to disabling the receiver instead enables the transmitter.
 Debugging mistakes in memory maps can be difficult and frustrating.
-In this article, we describe how Tock deals with register memory maps, and a new tool that allows memory maps for ARM microcontrollers to be generated automatically.
+This post describes how Tock deals with register memory maps, and a new tool that can automatically generate memory maps for many ARM microcontrollers.

 ## Tock Registers